Skip to content

 Benefits of reduction in seismic noise

-Usually, to measure seismic activity accurately and reduce the effect of seismic noise, geologists place their detectors 100 meters below the Earth’s surface.
+- Usually, to measure seismic activity accurately and reduce the effect of seismic noise, geologists place their detectors 100 metres below the Earth’s surface.